sysfce2/AviSynth_masktools/README.md

   - new expression syntax: auto scale modifiers for float clips (test for real.finder):
     Keyword at the beginning of the expression:
     - clamp_f_i8, clamp_f_i10, clamp_f_i12, clamp_f_i14 or clamp_f_i16 for scaling and clamping
-    - clamp_f_f32 or clamp_f: for clamping the result to 0..1
+    - clamp_f_f32 or clamp_f: for clamping the result to 0..1 (floats are not clamped by default!)

     Input values 'x', 'y', 'z' and 'a' are autoscaled by 255.0, 1023.0, ...
 65535.0 before the expression evaluation, so the working range is similar to native 8, 10, ...
 16 bits.
 The predefined constants 'range_max', etc. will behave for 8, 10,..16 bits accordingly.